goat-community/goat/_docs/quick_start.md

 Depending on the size of your study area the calculation can take a bit.

 You can also set different grid_sizes in the script.

+##### 11. How start and stop GOAT

+<b>Stop<b>

+After you have followed this documentation you will have two console windows open (one for the front-end and one for the NodeJS-server) you can kill the processes with Ctrl + c.

+If you want to turn your VM off:

+Go to your `your-GOAT-directory` on your guest operation system.

+Type `vagrant halt`.
+This will turn your VM off.

+<b>Start<b>

+If you want to start GOAT again.
+Simply open a command prompt and go to `your-GOAT-directory` and type `vagrant up`.
+After some seconds you VM should be up an running.
+Your database and Geoserver are already up and running.
+However the front-end and the NodeJS-server you have to start manually.
+You have to repeat part of the procedure of 8. and 9.

+Open a new console window and run the following:

+`cd your-GOAT-directory/app/front_end` (on your host)

+`npm start` (on your host)

+Open a new console window and run the following:

+`cd your-GOAT-directory` (on your host)

+`vagrant ssh` (on your host)

+`cd app/node` (on your VM)

+`npm start` (on your VM)

 ##### Common Issues